At the Immigrant's Table

 Enter your email below & I'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from me each week!

 One story I could never wrap my head around, however, was the tale of Esau and Jacob.
 According to legend, Esau sold his birthright to Jacob for a bowl of red lentil stew.
 After returning home from the fields one day, ravenously hungry, Esau smelled his younger twin brother's latest creation, a rich and earthy stew, and began asking for a bowl.
-The ever-ambitious Jacob agreed, but in exchange he demanded Esau's birthright, his role as the slightly older brother, and all the honours that accompanied it.
+The ever-ambitious Jacob agreed, but in exchange, he demanded Esau's birthright, his role as the slightly older brother, and all the honours that accompanied it.
 For some reason, Esau unhesitatingly agreed.
 He later came to resent this exchange, believing that Jacob has tricked him, but that's another story altogether.

-Many books, essays, and (probably) graduate theses have been written in attempt to explain why Esau would have cared so little for his birthright as to give it up for a bowl of lentil stew - a cheap gruel that was chosen for its semblance to Esau's red hair and reddish skin.
+Many books, essays, and (probably) graduate theses have been written in an attempt to explain why Esau would have cared so little for his birthright as to give it up for a bowl of lentil stew - a cheap gruel that was chosen for its semblance to Esau's red hair and reddish skin.
 I am no Biblical expert, and I will refrain from venturing into this area.
 But from my position as an older sister, I simply couldn't understand why any older sibling would agree to this exchange.

 Red lentil stew with crema and onions